Anxiety Disorders: Types, Causes, Symptoms, and Treatment

 There are effective evidence-based treatments for anxiety disorders, but there’s no one-size-fits-all approach, so they should be tailored to the specific symptoms and diagnosis.
 But the most common methods are psychotherapy and medications.

-Cognitive-Behavioral Therapy or CBT is the most widely-used approach for treating anxiety disorders, including GAD, SAD, panic disorders, and phobias.
+Cognitive-behavioral therapy, or CBT, is the most widely-used approach for treating anxiety disorders, including GAD, SAD, panic disorders, phobias, and health anxiety.
 It’s a short-term treatment that helps people identify inaccurate and negative thinking.

 During exposure therapy, a therapist slowly introduces a person to anxiety-producing situations or objects and guides them to use such coping techniques as relaxation therapy/imagery or mindfulness.
 During the exposure, people learn to combat anxiety.

-Dialectical Behavioral Therapy (DBT) was originally developed to treat people with personality disorders, but it can also be effective for people who suffer from anxiety disorders.
+Dialectical behavior therapy (DBT) was originally developed to treat people with personality disorders, but it can also be effective for people who deal with anxiety disorders.
 It combines behavioral principles, mindfulness, and some ideas from Zen Buddhism.
-During the DBT treatment, people are taught 4 sets of skills that will allow them to regulate their emotions: mindfulness, interpersonal effectiveness, distress tolerance, and emotion regulation.

-Acceptance and Commitment Therapy or ACT is an innovative approach that strongly focuses on behavior change that is consistent with client life values.
+Acceptance and commitment therapy, or ACT, is an innovative approach that strongly focuses on behavior change that is consistent with the client’s life values.
 ACT encourages you to embrace your feelings and thoughts rather than fighting or feeling guilty for them.
 ACT is particularly useful in treating GAD and depression.